TrigonaMinima/Anatext/README.md

 Anatext
 =======

+External Modules used -

+xlrd - For reading the xlsx files xlsxwritrer - To write in the xlsx files

 extras/trialName : determines the name of companies in a list of companies having individual companies in one list item.
 [Will try to create a separate module responsible for recognising company names and org names ie NER for companies]

 extras/trialEditDist : determines the closest matches of a word from a list of words and their ratio.